erpc-io/eRPC/README.md

  * See `scripts/packages.sh` for a list of required software packages.
  * Unlimited SHM limits, and at least 2048 huge pages on every NUMA node.
  * Supported NICs:
-   * UDP over Ethernet mode: ConnectX-4 or newer Mellanox Ethernet NICs.
+   * UDP over Ethernet mode:
+     * ConnectX-4 or newer Mellanox Ethernet NICs.
+Non-Mellanox Ethernet NICs are not supported.
-     Non-Mellanox NICs are not supported.
-ConnectX-3 and older Mellanox NICs are supported in eRPC's RoCE mode.
-PRs for unsupported NICs are welcome.
+     * ConnectX-3 and older Mellanox NICs are supported in eRPC's RoCE mode.
+     * PRs for unsupported NICs (e.g., via DPDK) are welcome.
    * InfiniBand mode: Any InfiniBand-compliant NICs
    * RoCE mode: Any RoCE-compilant NICs
    * Mellanox NIC drivers: